CatboyMasha/js-one-time-pad/README.md

 Essentially uncrackable OTP (One Time Password) encryptor and decryptor.

-I saw a youtube video about how spies sent secret messages and decided it would be a fun idea to code :3
+I saw a youtube video about how spies sent secret messages and thought it would be fun to code :3

 ## Dependencies